-Why Content is Important for SEO - SEO 101
+Why Content Is Important for SEO

 Optimizing content during creation is done by ensuring that your content is audience-centric and follows the recommendations laid out in the previous section.

-But what does audience-centric mean and how does it differ from other types of content?
-This graphic does a great job of explaining the difference:
+But what does audience-centric mean, and how does it differ from other types of content?

 Audience-centric simply means that you’re focusing on what audiences want to hear rather than what you want to talk about.